This website uses cookies to improve your experience. Learn more » AGREE & CONTINUE

 What will you need to do?

-If you have a UK NI number and the aggregate of your rental income and UK self employed income exceeds £50,000 (£30,000 from 5th April 2027), you will have to ensure that we receive copies of the letting agent’s statements by the second week of each month.
+You will have to ensure that we receive copies of the letting agent’s statements by the second week of each month.
 At present, even where the agent sends statements to us monthly, we often don’t receive them until three or four weeks after the end of the month.
 This will no longer be sufficient.
 Please make sure your agent can get the information to us in good time.
 If you have no letting agent, then you will have to send to us your data by the end of the second week following each month end.
 Estimated figures will not be accepted by HMRC.

 What will we do?